LCSB-BioCore/basic-git-practice/_students/laurent.md

 ---
-name: Jane Doe
+name: Laurent Heirendt
-position: Developer
+position: Research Associate
 ---
-Jane has worked on Jekyll for the past *five years*.
+Laurent is a research associate in the BioCore group at the LCSB.